priyadarshi/Applozic-Chat-SDK-Documentation/README.md

 **Installing the iOS SDK**

 **ADD APPLOZIC FRAMEWORK **
+Get latest applozic framework from [**here**](https://github.com/AppLozic/Applozic-iOS-SDK/tree/master/Frameworks).
-Clone or download the SDK (https://github.com/AppLozic/Applozic-iOS-SDK/tree/master/Framework/Applozic.framework) For release-version of framework please contact us at (github@applozic.com) Get the latest framework "Applozic.framework" from Applozic github repo [**sample project**](https://github.com/AppLozic/Applozic-iOS-SDK/tree/master/sampleapp)
+For release-version of framework please contact us at (github@applozic.com)

+You can also clone or download our iOS open source repository from github for samples or framework code [**sample project**](https://github.com/AppLozic/Applozic-iOS-SDK/tree/master)

 **Add framework to your project:**